The introduction can be found here and Chapter One here.

 “Workers!
 Stop working for the profiteers!
 Don’t let yourselves be used to feed the parasites!
 Take the factories into your own hands and run them in the name of the whole nation!”

 The Military Minister, Guchkov, was discouraged by all these problems and resigned in mid-May.
-And then, put in his place to recover military discipline and speak for the soldiers was none other than Kerensky.
+And then none other than Kerensky was put in his place to recover military discipline and speak for the soldiers.
 His ability to do this was in many respects very good.
 He was a great orator.
 He had been and was still considered a workers’ leader.
 He had worked to get the Petrograd Workers’ and Soldiers’ Council to follow the Provisional Government, and for this reason he now took on rousing the soldiers to a new offensive—new bloodshed.

 Why should ordinary Russians fight?
 The government and the ruling class said that it was holy to sacrifice their last drop of blood for the fatherland.
 What was the fatherland worth in wartime?
 And was it really the fatherland who demanded these precious sacrifices?
 Wasn't it just a rulers’ trick?
 Wasn't it transparent that patriotism had been used in all centuries as bait to rouse the nation to horrifying acts of brutality, to get them to use the most harrowing injustice?
 And so it still is.
 Kerensky and the Mensheviks took the bait.
 The seduction of patriotism made them blind.